google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 enterprise policies:

 - The ["AutoplayAllowed"] policy controls whether autoplay is allowed or not.
-- The ["AutoplayWhitelist"] policy allows you to specify a whitelist of URL patterns where autoplay will always be enabled.
+- The ["AutoplayAllowlist"] policy allows you to specify an allowlist of URL patterns where autoplay will always be enabled.

 ## Best practices for web developers {: #best-practices }